 The execution of this program requires frequent training to ensure everyone knows what they are to do, and how they are to do it.
-Training and documenting the training is essential to achieving our objective.
+Training and documenting training is essential to achieving our objective.

 Compliance with the appropriate Food Safety practices and procedures can only be confirmed through audits performed by a qualified, independent auditor.
 As with documentation, if it cannot be audited, there cannot be compliance.

-Certain elements of the Food Safety Program require physical testing of water, soil or product.
-Product/Soil testing is only done as needed per a Risk Assessment.
+Certain elements of the Food Safety Program require physical testing of water, soil, or product.
+Product/Soil testing is only done as needed per Risk Assessment.
 Water testing is done at least annually/bi-annually or as needed.
 Once the testing criteria has been established within the Program, the Grower or Operator must take responsibility for carrying out the testing consistently.

-Product maintains identity throughout our system and can be tracked from the field to the retailer.
-We maintain clear standardized records that can be used to enhance the ability to follow the movement and trace-ability of product.
-Labeling includes identification of the grower, ranch, field/block location, harvest crew and date/time of harvesting/packing.
+The product maintains identity throughout our system and can be tracked from the field to the retailer.
+We maintain clear standardized records that can be used to enhance the ability to follow the movement and traceability of products.
+Labeling includes identification of the grower, ranch, field/block location, harvest crew, and date/time of harvesting/packing.
 Documents including invoices, inventory records, bill of lading, and shipping/receiving records are all used to track our product through the supply chain.

 We take pride in our growers, retailers, and customers, knowing the security of our fruits & vegetables meet the food safety standards of tomorrow, today.